hackclub/hackclub/guidelines/collecting_feedback/README.md

 ## Collecting Feedback

 When giving the feedback forms to the hackers, it is very important that the hackers feel that giving feedback is important.
-We don't want them to feel like they're filling out the forms to appease us.
-Rather, we want them filling out the forms because they want the club to be as good as possible and they know that giving valuable feedback improves the club for everyone.

 Making hackers feel like giving feedback is important can be broken down into two parts:

 1. Telling them why we want their feedback.
 2. Actually acting on their feedback and showing that it makes a difference.